 Images courtesy of photographer Peter Cook / Patel Taylor

 Robert Smirke’s handsome Greek Revival chapel was retired as a church in 1976 to become one of the city’s leading concert halls.
 The Georgian chapel is a hymn to Bath stone and Doric pillars but although it’s the original 1820s building that is listed, architecture buffs are more likely to get excited by the recent extension: a split-level, glass and concrete box which pulls off a tricky merger between old and new (the latter is separated from the chapel by a light, glass stairwell which cleverly leaves the original stone-work exposed).
 Award-winning architects Patel Taylor were commissioned to design the ‘flexible suite of multi-functional spaces’ which helps provide the hall with additional income – or did until Covid came along.
 In normal times, the best way to enjoy the building is by visiting the café (which is excellent, by the way) but it’s currently only open to people attending events (which are also much reduced).
 For more info and updates see stgeorges.

 • Great George St, Bristol BS1 5RR

-Eye-traveller is planing architecture tours to Georgian Bath, Penzance in Cornwall and Weymouth in Dorset.
+Eye-traveller is planing architecture tours of Georgian Bath, Penzance in Cornwall, Exeter and Manchester.